On this page

 Vehicles bought for the purpose of recycling or reprocessing of the metal are subject to the laws banning cash-for-scrap.

 Under the new laws, second-hand vehicles bought for dismantling and selling the parts are not subject to the ban on cash-for-scrap.
 However, dealers must comply with the requirements that apply to these vehicles.
-For more information, view our Licensing requirements for auto wreckers and recyclers page.
+Find more information about licensing requirements for auto wreckers and recyclers.

 Unidentified motor vehicles purchased for scrap

-The new laws prohibit dealings in scrap that consists of a motor vehicle if the vehicle identifier is removed, defaced, obliterated or altered.
+The scrap metal laws ban dealings in scrap that consists of a motor vehicle if the vehicle identifier is removed, defaced, obliterated or altered.

 If the vehicle identifier has been removed, defaced, obliterated or altered, a scrap metal dealer must not:

 Where the vehicle identifier has become illegible due to damage, old age or wear you can collect or accept such vehicles as long as you do not make any payment for them.
-You need to obtain a police officer’s consent in writing before you possess, sell, or otherwise dispose of such vehicles.
+You must get a police officer’s consent in writing before you possess, sell, or otherwise dispose of such vehicles.

 Vehicle identifier